LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 # Inner Speech Bimodal Dataset EEG/fMRI
-This repository contains all the code for preprocessing the raw EEG and fMRI files of the bimodal Inner Speech Dataset.
+This repository contains all the code for preprocessing the raw EEG and fMRI data of the bimodal Inner Speech Dataset.
 The dataset is publicly available in OpenNeuro: https://openneuro.org/datasets/ds004197
 ```bibtex
 Simistira Liwicki, F. et al. "Bimodal dataset on Inner speech".
 OpenNeuro https://doi:10.18112/openneuro.ds004197.v1.0.2 (2022)